Convergence Analysis of Non-Strongly-Monotone Stochastic Quasi-Variational Inequalities: Proposed Method

 If $m$ is a Lipschitz continuous with constant $\tilde \gamma$, then

-This shows that the Assumption \ref{gamma exist} holds.
+This shows that Assumption \ref{gamma exist} holds.
+Another important class of problems satisfying Assumption \ref{gamma exist} is when the solution set $K(x)$ is a bounded polyhedral moving set with right-hand-side linearly dependent on $x$.
+In such cases, by Corollary 2 in \cite{bednarczuk2021lipschitz}, the projection map $\mathcal{P}_{K(x)}$ is Lipschitz continuous.
 Furthermore, from an algorithmic perspective to ensure convergence guarantee due to changes in the constraint set, one approach is to introduce a retraction step \cite{mijajlovic2019gradient}, denoted as $(1-\alpha)x_k+\alpha u_k$ for some $\alpha\in[0,1]$.
 By integrating these ideas, we present the following variant of the SEG method for solving \eqref{prob:SQVI}. } \aj{

 It is worth noting that, the exact computation of the projection onto the constraint set can be computationally expensive or even infeasible in certain scenarios.
 To overcome this limitation, we propose utilizing approximation techniques, allowing us to obtain practical solutions even when precise projections are unattainable.
 In particular, we assume that the constraints are comprised of the nonlinear smooth function $g: X\times X\to \mathbb R^m$, i.e., $K(x)=\{y\in X\mid g(x,y)\leq 0\}$, such that $g(x,\cdot)$ is convex for any $x\in X$.
 To handle the nonlinear constraints, in Algorithm \ref{alg2}, we introduce an inexact Extra-gradient SQVI (iEG-SQVI) method.
 In this method, at each step of the algorithm, we approximately solve the projection using an inner algorithm denoted as $\mathcal{M}$, which operates for a specified number of inner iterations, denoted as $t_k$.
 To guarantee fast convergence, Algorithm $\mathcal{M}$ should satisfy the following property. } \begin{assumption} For any $x\in\mathbb R^n$, any closed and convex set $K\subseteq \mathbb R^n$, and an initial point $u_0$, $\mathcal M$ can generate an output $u\in \mathbb R^n$ such that $\|u-\tilde u\|^2\leq C/t^2$ for some $C>0$ satisfying $\tilde u=\mbox{argmin}_{y\in K}\{\tfrac{1}{2}\|y-x\|^2\}$. \end{assumption} \aj{In the following remark, we discuss that several optimization methods satisfy the condition outlined in Assumption \ref{assump:inner}.} \aj{\begin{remark} When constraint set $K(x)$ is represented by (non)linear convex constraints, in steps (1) and (3) of Algorithm \ref{alg2}, one needs to compute the projection operator inexactly, which involves solving a strongly convex optimization problem subject to (non)linear convex constraints.
 In the field of optimization, various methods have been developed to address such problems.
 A highly efficient class of algorithms for solving this problem is the first-order primal-dual scheme such as \cite{he2015mirror,malitsky2018proximal,hamedani2018primal}.
 This method ensures a convergence rate of $\mathcal O(1/t^2)$ in terms of suboptimality and infeasibility, where $t$ represents the number of iterations. \end{remark}}